gravityblast/rails21-book/text/07_Railties/07_plugin_about.markdown

-##Ottenere informaizoni su un plugin
+##Ottenere informazioni su un plugin

 This is one of the new Rails 2.0 features which you probably never used.
 I say "probably", because in some very specific cases it can be useful, for example, to know a plugin version.